tfabris/SynoSecureErase/README.md

          "/dev/sdr1"   <- Partition name on that drive ("1" for the first partition).

     ------------------------------------------------------------------------
+    > [!IMPORTANT]
-    **IMPORTANT:** Your results may have different names!
+    Your results may have different names!
 Such as "sds" instead of "sdr", or "volumeUSB2" instead of "volumeUSB1".
 Remember the names, whatever they turn out to be, and replace those names in all of the following commands with the correct ones.
 Failing to replace the names correctly will result in unexpected errors, or worse, erasing a disk that you didn't mean to erase!

     ------------------------------------------------------------------------